Tom and Jerry: Blast Off to Mars

 Tom and Jerry: Blast Off to Mars is a 2005 American animated science fiction comedy-adventure film starring the cat-and-mouse duo Tom and Jerry.
 Produced by Warner Bros.
 Animation and Turner Entertainment Co., it is the second made-for-video Tom and Jerry film.

-With both the pre-production and post-production processes being based in the United States, it was animated by Filipino-based Toon City in Manila, Philippines.

 The film was released on DVD and VHS on January 18, 2005, and on Blu-ray on October 16, 2012.
 Alongside Tom and Jerry: The Fast and the Furry (also written and directed by Bill Kopp), the release of the film coincided with the 65th anniversary of the cat-and-mouse team's debut in 1940.
 It is Joseph Barbera's first solo Tom and Jerry work without his partner William Hanna, who died on March 22, 2001.